 With a non- competitive GMAT score, Saurav got accepted into two top part -time MBA programs- UCLA Anderson and Kellogg.
 He decided in favor of UCLA Anderson.

-In a video interview with Poonam, Saurav shares his application experience, his amazing experiences at UCLA, reasons of his preference of UCLA over Kellogg, and offers valuable advice for the prospective applicants, regarding application process, campus life, work life school balance, GMAT score, and networking opportunities .
+In a video interview with Poonam, Saurav, a first-year student at UCLA FEMBA (Fully Employed MBA) program, shares his application experience, his amazing experiences at UCLA, reasons of his preference of UCLA over Kellogg.
+Saurav also offers valuable advice to the prospective applicants.

 Poonam: How has this program impacted your performance at work?
 Are you able to apply your class- room learning to work?